nruth/show_me_the_cookies/README.md

 Some helpers for poking around at your browser's cookies in integration tests.

-At time of writing, Rails session cookies looked something like '\_appname\_session', and can be found with browser resource tracker (e.g. firebug) or using Rails 3's Rails.application.config.session_options[:key]

 ## API

     inspect_cookies # Returns a string summarising your current session cookie's k/v pairs,